The AIDA Framework is a marketing technique that can be used to improve conversion rates.

 In this blog post, I’ll go through how you can use the AIDA framework in your own content and what each step entails so that you can create higher conversion rates on your website.

 Keep reading to learn more about the AIDA framework and how you can apply it to your own content.
-And to take your copywriting up a notch, alternate this framework with the problem-agitate-solution framework.

 The history of the AIDA Formula and how it came about?